andres-condezo/joke/README.md

 <img src="./img/preview.png">

-**This is the day 10** and this project is about a joke application.
+**This is the day 10** and this project is about a joke application using Fetch API.

 **Technologies used:**